superblk/terve/README.md

 Unified, minimal terraform and terragrunt version manager.

-WARNING: this is in _early_ development, so no releases yet. :sob:
+WARNING: this is in _early-ish_ development, so no releases yet. :sob:

 WARNING: terraform GPG signatures are not yet checked (only sha256 validation)